-Populating UCMDB with Service Manager CI data
+Populating UCMDB with Service Manager CI Data

 In addition to pushing CI data from UCMDB to Service Manager, this integration also supports the population of CI data (including CIs and CI relationships) from Service Manager to UCMDB.
 The integration can then update the list of CIs in UCMDB if new CIs or new attribute values are found in Service Manager.
-The population of data from Service Manager to UCMDB is defined in the Integration Studio in UCMDB.
+The population of data from Service Manager to UCMDB is defined in the

+Integration Studio in UCMDB.
 You can manually run the population jobs, however HP recommends that you schedule these jobs to keep your CIs and CI attributes up to date.

-Task 1: Define CI/CI Relationship population jobs in UCMDB.

-See Define population jobs in UCMDB on page 32

-Task 2: View the transferred CI/CI Relationship data in UCMDB.

-See View Service Manager CI data in UCMDB on page 33.

-Task 3: Schedule CI population jobs to keep CIs and CI attributes up to date.

-See Schedule CI population jobs on page 33.
+- Define CI/CI Relationship population jobs in UCMDB.
+See "How to Define Population Jobs in UCMDB" below. - 2.
+View the transferred CI/CI Relationship data in UCMDB.
+See "View Service Manager CI Data in UCMDB" on page 39. - 3.
+Schedule CI population jobs to keep CIs and CI attributes up to date.
+See "How to Schedule CI Population Jobs" on page 39.

-Define population jobs in UCMDB
+How to Define Population Jobs in UCMDB